 While the burden of CKD itself is significant, the leading causes of morbidity and mortality in CKD are cardiovascular diseases (CVD), primarily atherosclerotic coronary artery disease.
-Risk factors for CVD in CKD include the traditional risk factors hypertension, sex, age, smoking, and family history and CKD patients appear to benefit similar to non-CKD patients from therapies targeting these risk factors.
+Risk factors for CVD in CKD include the traditional risk factors dyslipidemia, hypertension, sex, age, smoking, and family history and CKD patients appear to benefit similar to non-CKD patients from therapies targeting these risk factors.
 Regardless of the cause of CKD, patients with CKD are at increased risk for CVD, which has led to the National Kidney Foundation classifying all patients with CKD as "highest risk" for CVD regardless of their levels of traditional CVD risk factors.
+Per the 2022 ACC consensus for non-statin therapies, CKD is considered an ASCVD risk enhancer (2).
 The focus of this chapter is on the dyslipidemia of CKD and the risk of CVD in CKD.